rugbyprof/5303-Adv-Database/Assignments/A09/schema.md

 <a href="https://github.com/yoosuf/Messenger"><img src="https://raw.githubusercontent.com/yoosuf/Messenger/master/Messenger.png" width="300"></a>

-Therefore we should create a manageable schema that will be easier to populate and create simulated transactions.
+Therefore we should create a manageable schema that will be easier to populate and easier to gemerate simulated transactions.

 ### Managable Schema

-This smaller schema will be easy to create random data for.
-It has 3 tables:
+This smaller schema has 4 tables:

 - Users
 - Messages